State school: Bangladesh

 Public or Government-funded schools are found throughout Bangladesh.
-These schools mostly teach students from Year 1 to 10, with examinations for students in years 5, 8, and 10.
+They are referred to as 'Government High School'.
+These schools mostly teach students from Year 1 to 10, with examination for students in year 10.
 All public schools follow the National Board Curriculum.
 Many children, especially girls, drop out of school after completing the 5th Year in remote areas.
-In larger cities such as Dhaka, however, this is fairly uncommon.
+In larger cities such as Dhaka and Chittagong, however, this is fairly uncommon.
 Many good public schools conduct an entrance exam, although most public schools in the villages and small towns usually do not.
 Public schools are often the only option for parents and children in rural areas, but there are large numbers of private schools in Dhaka and Chittagong.
 Many Bangladeshi private schools teach their students in English and follow curricula from overseas, but in public schools lessons are taught in Bengali.

 China

 In China, state schools are funded and administered by the education sector within the government.
 Although some, especially high schools, have started to charge a fair portion of parents of students an additional tuition fee, due to the increased places offered by the schools in recent years.
 Top state schools are often very selective, however.
 Students who miss their entrance requirement may still gain places if they meet a relatively lower requirement and their parents are willing to pay for the additional fees.
 Some parents appreciate the idea as they may send their children to good schools even though they may not be academically qualified, while others believe that it is not fair for someone who has a background of poverty.